PatrickSp/OpenWrt/README.md

-# OpenWrt
+# OpenWrt-MAC
-A script for display connected MAC address on OpenWrt
+A script for display connected MAC address on OpenWrt-Webfrontend.